dn1ghtm/24-7-Discord-Rich-Presence/DOCS.md

 This add-on allows you to keep your Discord account online 24/7 with a custom Rich Presence status.
 It shows games, music, or any activity—even when you're AFK.
 The add-on is lightweight and simple to use.

+The add-on includes a web interface accessible from your Home Assistant dashboard, allowing you to monitor your Discord Rich Presence status and view the images being displayed.

 ## Installation

 1. Add this repository to your Home Assistant instance.